Markets in Paris 2026: Food Markets, Flea Markets and Opening Days (The Complete Guide)

 Saint-Ouen Flea Market

-Address: Porte de Clignancourt (18th arrondissement/Saint-Ouen).
+Address: Porte de Clignancourt (18th arrondissement / Saint-Ouen area).

-open: שבת 09:00-18:00, ראשון 10:00-18:00 ושני 11:00-17:00.
+open: שבת 10:00-18:00, ראשון 10:00-18:00 ושני 11:00-17:00.

 Address: Place Louis Lépine (Île de la Cité, 4th arrondissement).

-שעות פתיחה: Every day from 8:00 to 19:30.
+שעות פתיחה: Every day from 08:00 to 19:30.

 Opening hours of markets in Paris

-In this article I have only talked about some of my favorite markets in Paris, but there are quite a few other excellent markets in the City of Lights that did not make the list.
-Therefore, I highly recommend going toThis site And check which of the markets is closest to where you live and what its opening days and hours are.
+In this article I reviewed my favorite markets in Paris, but the City of Lights has over 70 open-air markets and other excellent sources (like the Dejan Market for African food or the Batignolles Market for organic food).
+Therefore, I highly recommend going toOfficial municipality website And check which markets are closest to where you live in Paris and what their exact opening days and hours are.

 So what's next?
 Here are a few more pages to help you plan your vacation in Paris.

-- If you happen to come to Paris during November or December, you must not miss the Christmas markets.
+• If you happen to come to Paris during November or December, you must not miss the Christmas markets.

-- Is it your first time in Paris and you don't know what you must see and what you can skip?
+• Is it your first time in Paris and you don't know what you must see and what you can skip?
 This is just for you.
 This article.

-- Are the apartments in the article already occupied?
+• Are the apartments in the article already occupied?
 I have Excellent apartments Others for you and quite a few Recommended hotels.

-- Traveling in Paris and looking for recommended restaurants not far from where you are?
+• Traveling in Paris and looking for recommended restaurants not far from where you are?
 You are welcome to enter To this article And discover great restaurants recommended by site members.

-- Looking for great museums, want to get on top Eiffel Tower Or sail on the Seine?
+• Looking for great museums, want to get on top Eiffel Tower Or sail on the Seine?
 This page was created for you.And if you happen to want to leave Paris for a few days and visit Versailles or Disneyland Paris, don't miss the This article.

-Read and feel the smells, tastes, colors, sights, and filling sensations of corners
+1. Read and feel the smells, tastes, colors, sights, and filling sensations of corners

 The streets of this magical city.
 I still feel like reaching out and choosing.
 Thanks Zvi!

-I would simply recommend buying a baguette, good cheese, and a few other delicious things there and you'll have breakfast.
+• I would simply recommend buying a baguette, good cheese, and a few other delicious things there and you'll have breakfast.

-I really liked the article.
+2. I really liked the article.
 I would appreciate some advice regarding the MOUFFETARD market.
 You said it was at the bottom of the street – what do you mean?
 What street is near this area, so I can locate myself, and where the singing and dancing take place on Sunday.
 Thanks in advance.

-The street at the bottom of Rue Moffattre is CESNIER.
+• The street at the bottom of Rue Moffattre is CESNIER.
 The chansons are performed in the square next to the Saint Medard church in the same area.

-First of all, thank you very much for a fascinating article.
+3. First of all, thank you very much for a fascinating article.

 Do you know what the opening hours of the Granel Market are?

-Hey Aussie.
+• Hey Aussie.

 The clothing wholesalers are located in the SENTIER area (there is also a metro station with the same name) which is located in the 2nd arrondissement.